 Chit funds in india, known as chits, have served as investment and credit facilities for over a century, both formally and informally, and are recognized as vital microfinance instruments.

 A trusted organizer gathers subscribers who contribute monthly, followed by a lucky draw or auction to determine the borrower.
 In the case of an auction, the lowest bidder wins, and the difference is distributed among subscribers.
 This monthly process continues until the chit-fund concludes.

 A chit fund in India with 20 subscribers contributes Rs.
 2,000 monthly; if the lowest auction bid is Rs.
 38,000, the bidder receives that amount from the Rs.
 40,000 collected.
 The remaining Rs.
 2,000 is divided equally among the other members, resulting in approximately Rs.
 105 each.

 Professionals with market expertise manage mutual funds that pool money from institutional and individual investors to collectively invest in a diversified portfolio of financial instruments, including equities, bonds, and money market instruments.

-How Does Chit Funds Work?
+How do the Chit Funds Work?

-For example, a chit fund in India has, a group of 10 individuals who contributes Rs.
+For example, a chit fund in India has, a group of 10 individuals who contribute Rs.
 1000 monthly for ten months, managed by an organizer who charges fees.
 In the first month, all 10 participants deposit Rs.
 1000 each, creating a total pool of Rs.
 10,000.
 Three people then bid different amounts: Person A bids Rs.
 9000, Person B bids Rs.
 7000, and Person C bids Rs.
 8000.